DannyArends/DaNode/README.md

 EXAMPLES

+See the [www/](www/) folder for a couple example web sites, such as: [www/localhost/](www/localhost/) while is actively running under http://localhost/ or http://127.0.0.1/.
+For the other examples you might need to update your host file.

-See the www/ folder for an example web sites, running under http://localhost/.
-To create a new website running under http://domain.xxx/ create a new folder called: www/domain.xxx directory, and redirect the domain using the .hosts file.
+To create a new local website running under http://domain.xxx/ create a new folder called: www/domain.xxx directory, and redirect the domain using the .hosts file.

+CREATE A WEBSITE

 An example to create a simple PHP enabled web site:

     mkdir www/domain.xxx
     touch www/domain.xxx/index.php

-Then add some html content to the index page, optionally you can create a web.config file:
+Then add some php or html content to the index page, optionally you can create a web.config file:

     touch www/domain.xxx/web.config